rexrainbow/phaser3-rex-notes/docs/docs/arcade-tcrp-step-runner.md

 ## Introduction

-Execute command in next WORLD_STEP(`worldstep`) event, to synchronize command execution with step-counter of [Arcade-TCRP stepRunner](arcade-tcrp-recorder.md).
+Execute command in next WORLD_STEP(`worldstep`) event, to synchronize command execution with step-counter of [Recorder of Arcade-TCRP](arcade-tcrp-recorder.md).

 - Author: Rex
 - Member of scene